Lisp-Stat/documentation/content/en/docs/Overview/_index.md

 ## Library Consolidation

-Eventually, we hope for a consolidation of lisp statistical libraries in order to a critical mass in the domain.
+Eventually, we hope for a consolidation of lisp statistical libraries in order to achieve a critical mass in the domain.
 The reasons for moving in this direction were described in an article some years ago entitled [Consolidating Common Lisp Libraries](https://fare.livejournal.com/169346.html).
 Whilst